 Would you say that your hiring strategies are pretty sensible?

 Hopefully the answer is yes, but when was the last time you broke down the process step by step to think about where it might be cutting off viable or “hidden” candidates?

 Many companies only hire people who they perceive as a "good fit” for their company culture, leading to groupthink and other issues.
 Is unintentional bias weeding out potential hires at your company?
 Skills-based hiring provides a solution.

 What is Skills-Based Hiring?

-This practice is gaining steam.
-In June, President Trump signed an executive order that encourages federal government employers to waive “college degree” as a minimum on job requirements.
+Skills-based hiring is a DE&I practice that has been gaining steam for a while.
+Back in 2020, the White House signed an executive order that encourages federal government employers to waive “college degree” as a minimum on job requirements.
 The order states that:

 “Employers adopting skills- and competency-based hiring recognize that an overreliance on college degrees excludes capable candidates and undermines labor-market efficiencies.
 Degree-based hiring is especially likely to exclude qualified candidates for jobs related to emerging technologies and those with weak connections between educational attainment and the skills or competencies required to perform them.
 Moreover, unnecessary obstacles to opportunity disproportionately burden low-income Americans and decrease economic mobility.”

 The order goes on to say that “modernizing our country's processes for identifying and hiring talent will provide America a more inclusive and demand-driven labor force.”

 While skills-based hiring is a surefire way to widen the net for diverse candidates, it’s not enough to simply hire the right people.
 You must remember the equity and inclusion pieces.
 That means hiring the candidate into an environment where they will feel welcomed, safe, and equal.